-The CARE TA Center “Cafecito” (i.e., small coffee) conversations are 10 to 40-minute recordings of informal conversations about hot topics in crisis continuum of care and justice diversion.
+The CARE TA Center “Cafecito” (i.e., small coffee) conversations are 10 to 40-minute recordings of informal conversations about hot topics in the crisis continuum of care and justice diversion.

 Please note that any copyrighted content on the videos below have been removed.
 This website is continually evolving, and we welcome you to check back for updates.